Frequenly Asked Questions

 Family groups will camp together in the Great Hall.
 There will be a maximum of 40 people on the night.

 As inflatable mattresses cause a trip hazard we do not allow them on our sleepovers.
 We do, however, provide basic camp beds.

 Please eat dinner before you arrive for the sleepover.
 You are welcome to bring your own snacks, however you do not need to bring additional food as water, a ‘midnight’ snack and a hot breakfast will be provided.
 Please notify us of any dietary requirements when you book.

 When do we need to arrive?

 Sleepovers start at 18.45 and entry will be through the main entrance of the Scottish National Portrait Gallery on Queen Street.
 The sleepovers finish at 8.30am the following day.
-There is a drop-off/pick up point by the front door.

 Can I cancel my booking?